henryw374/henryw374.github.io.old/_posts/2020-01-05-clojure-time-libs-update.md

 ## Todo

 There has been some interest in having Transit encodings using the literals.
-Support for the `Datafy` protocol is another possible feature, but although it has a similar theme of representing data as tagged literals, it isn't that closely related so might live in a separate repo.
+Support for the `Datafy` protocol is another possible feature, but although it has a similar theme of representing data, it isn't that closely related to `time-literals` so might live in a separate repo.

 # [cljc.java-time](https://github.com/henryw374/cljc.java-time)